syncfusion-content/blazor-docs/blazor/common/how-to/configure-syncfusion-blazor-client-resources-in-production.md

 * Now, publish the application with the production environment in the server.

-## Creating custom themes for Syncfusion Blazor UI Components
+## Creating custom themes for Syncfusion Blazor UI components

 [ThemeStudio](http://ej2.syncfusion.com/themestudio/) is an online web application where you can customize the Syncfusion built-in themes and generate custom theme files for a specific set of Syncfusion Blazor UI components.
 It will reduce the theme file size for production environment.
 Refer to [here](https://blazor.syncfusion.com/documentation/appearance/theme-studio/) for more details about ThemeStudio.